emilyhoughkovacs/splice/part1/part1_data_exploration.md

 result: 13,233

    b. gutcheck: 2,556 rows, each row within a table corresponds to a unique session in Analytics 360, hence 2,556 sessions. assuming the data is clean, there should be no duplicates as the provided documentation states "Each row within a table corresponds to a session in Analytics 360."
-However, let's double check by counting distinct fullVisitorId-visitID pairs:
+However, let's double check by counting distinct `fullVisitorId`-`visitID` pairs:

 ```
 -- get number of unique sessions by using COUNT(distinct)